jellyfin/jellyfin-mpv-shim/README.md

  - Mac OSX - `Library/Application Support/jellyfin-mpv-shim/conf.json`
  - CygWin - `~/.config/jellyfin-mpv-shim/conf.json`

+You can specify a custom configuration folder with the `--config` option.

 ### Transcoding

 You can adjust the basic transcoder settings via the menu.